 Established in 1938 by a small group of concerned and passionate parents and community members, The Arc of the Peninsulas has become a catalyst for changing the public perception of children with disabilities.

 Our programs encompass services critical to individuals with developmental and intellectual disabilities who reside in Clallam, Jefferson, Kitsap, and Mason counties.
-Our programs include Advocacy and Family Support, Community Guide & Inclusion; The Arc Community Center/Friday Night Dance, Representative Payee; and Sexual Abuse and Prevention Education.
+Our programs include Parent to Parent Support, Advocacy; Community Engagement, Healthy Relationships training, Success Job training; The Arc Enrichment Center/Friday Night Social (Dance), Specialized Habilitation, Explore Kitsap, Virtual Social Hour; Representative Payee.

 The Arc communicates with local, state, and national lawmakers so they can make informed decisions regarding the well being of Washington’s citizens with developmental disabilities.
 The Arc works diligently to preserve fundamental human rights and to assure that necessary programs and services are available.